Is Santa Fe ‘Better’ Than Albuquerque?

 Santa Fe ‘vs’ Albuquerque.
 Why?

-Route 66 culture mixes with classic southwestern influences in a fascinating way in Albuquerque, The amalgam of Native American, Spanish and ‘Anglo’ cultures makes it distinct from any other large American urban center.
+Route 66 culture mixes with classic southwestern influences in a fascinating way in Albuquerque, The amalgam of Native American, Spanish, and ‘Anglo’ cultures makes it distinct from any other large American urban center.
 It has a fascinating mix of natural and cultural attractions that makes it the most distinctly ‘un-generic’ metropolis in the US.

 The Rail Runner commuter train connects these two cities in such an efficient way that you do not need to choose between them.
-Visit them both to broaden your sampling of the New Mexico experience!
+Visit both to broaden your sampling of the New Mexico experience!
 Visit Santa Fe for its marvelous immersion into classic Pueblo-style architecture.
 Visit Albuquerque for its Route 66 culture rooted in the southwestern tradition.
 Both cities will inspire you!